-- 30. Each student is expected to meet with their supervisory team as frequently as required for their research project, but at least monthly. - 31.
+- 30. Each student is expected to meet with their supervisory team as frequently as required for their research project, but at least monthly.
+A record of each meeting should be made in PReSS within 7 days of the date of the meeting. - 31.
 An application for ethical approval of the proposed research project must be submitted within 2 months of a student's registration date for Master's by Research or Master of Philosophy, and within 6 months of the registration date for Doctor of Philosophy. - 32.
-The progress of students will be assessed formally by a Progress Panel on an annual basis and reported to the Research Degrees Sub-Committee.
+The progress of students will be assessed formally by an Annual Progression Review.
 These reviews will contain an assessment of progress towards the targets agreed for the research programme, and the student's engagement with the programme of formal research training offered by the relevant School and the University's Graduate School. - 33.
-A formal Progress Panel will be held for each student after 10 months' study and annually thereafter.
-The Progress Panel may recommend any of the following to the Research Degrees Sub-Committee: - (a) To note satisfactory progress towards the student's intended qualification aim; - (b) At the year 1 review for a full-time student, or the year 2 review for a part-time student, to confirm progression as a candidate for the degree of Doctor of Philosophy (including transfer from Master of Philosophy or Master's by Research as appropriate); - (c) Where sufficient progress has not been made, to transfer registration from Doctor of Philosophy to Master of Philosophy, or from Master of Philosophy to Master's by Research; - (d) Where satisfactory progress has not been made, to require the student to withdraw from the research degree programme; - (e) In exceptional circumstances, to defer a decision for up to 3 months. - 34.
-The Research Degrees Sub-Committee may also set additional requirements of the student or supervisory team in relation to any concerns that may impede satisfactory progress.
+A formal Annual Progression Review will be held for each student after 10 months' study and annually thereafter.
+The Annual Progression Review may recommend any of the following to the Registrar: - (a) To note satisfactory progress towards the student's intended qualification aim; - (b) At the year 1 review for a full-time student, or the year 2 review for a part-time student, to confirm progression as a candidate for the degree of Doctor of Philosophy (including transfer from Master of Philosophy or Master's by Research as appropriate); - (c) Where sufficient progress has not been made, to transfer registration from Doctor of Philosophy to Master of Philosophy, or from Master of Philosophy to Master's by Research; - (d) Where satisfactory progress has not been made, to require the student to withdraw from the research degree programme; - (e) In exceptional circumstances, to defer a decision, once only, for up to 3 months.
+In the case of recommendations under (c) and (d) above, the Registrar will convene a meeting of at least three members of the Research Degrees Assessment Panel to consider the recommendation. - 34.
+The Research Degrees Assessment Panel may also set additional requirements of the student or supervisory team in relation to any concerns that may impede satisfactory progress.

 - 35. Where the student's registration is transferred for any reason, the maximum permitted period of registration for the new qualification aim will apply, and the period of registered study prior to transfer will count towards the maximum period of registration. - 36.
-Where the student has not completed within the maximum permitted period of registration for the new target award, the approval of Senate must be obtained, on the recommendation of the Research Degrees Sub-Committee, and a final completion date agreed. - 37.
-Progression is overseen by the Research Degrees Sub-Committee.
-A student has the right of appeal against a decision of the Research Degrees Sub-Committee, in line with the Academic Appeals Procedures.
+Where the student has not completed within the maximum permitted period of registration for the new target award, the approval of Senate must be sought, on the recommendation of the Research Degrees Assessment Panel, and if approved, a final completion date agreed. - 37.
+Progression is overseen by the Research Degrees Assessment Panel.
+A student has the right of appeal against a decision of the Research Degrees Assessment Panel, in line with the Academic Appeals Procedures.